adarshchavakula/PersonalizationProject/README.md

 ### Conclusion
+The neighborhood-based collaborative filter results in a better RMSE at higher values of k, but does not bring MAE to a competitive level when compared to the baseline model.
+However, the model-based collaborative filter outperforms the baseline at every comparison.
+Our initial results of this analysis suggest that a model-based collaborative filter will be more effective at predicting user preferences.

 ## Part II Objective
 We will incorporate timestamps and signup dates to further clarify users’ preferences for artists and tracks.
 Based on these data points, we can derive a skips parameter.
 This parameter indicates whether the user skipped to the next track in the playlist and will help us answer questions such as: